 Viking Supply Ships has increased its focus on ESG in order to be compliant with current and upcoming recommendations and requirements, both when it comes to operations as well as reporting and visibility of the company's objectives.
-In 2023 the Group presented its first sustainability report, which also will be updated and published in 2024.
+Viking Supply Ships presented its first sustainability report for the financial year 2023.
+This report has been updated and published also for the financial year 2024.